lehaSVV2009/aws-training/vpc/README.md

 * Free
 * Associated with AWS
-* Only 5 elastic IP-s in zone
+* Only `5 elastic IP-s` in zone
 * Can be reassigned to another instance
 * Small price if more IP-s required

+*`192.168...` are usually used cause of no conflicts with Internet*

 ## Router and route table

-* VPC with one public network
+* VPC with one public network in Availability Zone A
 * Size 256 addresses
-* Internet Gateway
+* Internet Gateway is configured in VPC

 Destination | Target
 ------------|-------